emilyzfliu/6_867_fa21_notes/README.md

-Notes for 6.867 Machine Learning, Fall 2021 @ MIT.
+Summaries for 6.867 Machine Learning, Fall 2021 @ MIT.

 I wrote these up mostly to help me understand the course content better so some of the notes here are my own understanding.
 Please contact me (emizfliu@mit.edu) if there are any glaring mistakes